thelogi27/Case_Study/README.md

 Click the "Raw" button.

-Right-click and save the file as "versa_caseStudy.py" (with the .py extension).
+Right-click and save the file as "versa_caseStudy.py" (with the .py extension). or
+Download the "versa_caseStudy.py" by clocking on the download button.

 Step 2: Open Terminal or Command Prompt.
 Open terminal for Mac or command prompt for Windows.